visionsofparadise/node-bitcoind/README.md

 node.rpc.getNetworkInfo().then(console.log)
 ```

-### `bitcoind(opts)`
+### `litecoind(opts)`

-Spawns a Bitcoin Core full node.
+Spawns a Litecoin Core full node.

-Returns a `ChildProcess` object representing the `bitcoind` process.
+Returns a `ChildProcess` object representing the `litecoind` process.
 It has an `rpc` property which is a client for the node's RPC server (from the [bitcoin-core](https://github.com/ruimarinho/bitcoin-core) package).

-`opts` may be an object containing options passed to bitcoind as CLI arguments (you may use any flag supported by bitcoind).
-To see all supported options, run `npx bitcoind --help`.
+`opts` may be an object containing options passed to litecoind as CLI arguments (you may use any flag supported by litecoind).
+To see all supported options, run `npx litecoind --help`.

 ### CLI

-Installing the package also exposes a `bitcoind` command, so you can use this as an easy way to install bitcoin:
+Installing the package also exposes a `litecoind` command, so you can use this as an easy way to install litecoin:
 ```
-$ npm i -g bitcoind
+$ npm i -g litecoind
-$ bitcoind -version
+$ litecoind -version
 ```